(C25.7) Malignant neoplasm: other parts of pancreas

 Icon

-Men receive the diagnosis effects of lightning
+Men receive the diagnosis malignant neoplasm: other parts of pancreas

 Died from this diagnosis.